NaitikVora/GeoCodeApp/README.md

 Then there is also a feature to upload an excel file that contains lat,longs that is already geocoded and plots all of them onto the GMaps.
 And much more ..

-Just another IT geek tyrna make it :)
+Just another IT geek tryna make it :)